 One-to-one bereavement counselling

 Let us put you in touch with free bereavement support delivered by a qualified bereavement counsellor through SAIF, the Society of Allied Independent Funeral Directors.
 Your family will be offered up to six free counselling sessions, which can be used by one person or split between members of a family.
-The session can take place at a location of your choice, over the phone, or even via online chat or email if you prefer.
+The sessions can take place over the phone, via online chat or email or even potentially at a location of your choice, if you need face to face support.
 This can be arranged within a week (subject to availability).

 Support for young people